Phoenix (ATC)

-PHOENIX is a multipurpose Radar Data Processing System(RDPS) / Surveillance Data Processing System (SDPS) - a.k.a. tracker - used for many ATC applications in the Deutsche Flugsicherung (DFS), and is continuously extended and maintained ever since.
-PHOENIX is also foreseen as a fundamental component for all future ATM systems in the DFS into the 2020s and part of the DFS initiative for “ATS componentware” in the European SESAR programme.
+PHOENIX is a radar data and surveillance data processing system used for many air traffic control applications for the German air traffic control body – Deutsche Flugsicherung (DFS).
+PHOENIX was also foreseen as a fundamental component for all future air traffic management systems in the DFS into the 2020s and part of the DFS initiative for "ATS componentware" in the European SESAR programme.

 Introduction

 Since 2001, the DFS has developed its own radar and sensor data processing system, called PHOENIX (a programmatic name instead of an acronym), which is applied in a variety of environments, for a variety of purposes, and with a variety of functional requirements.
 With PHOENIX the DFS aimed at the level of an advanced ATC system in terms of the previous definitions, not to ATM.
 To meet these challenges a series of general concepts had been developed and implemented, which are of general interest for the definition and implementation of advanced ATC and C³ systems.

 The PHOENIX tracker was originally developed for the surveillance of civilian ATC traffic.
 It is capable to perform MSDF utilizing very different sensor types regarding accuracy, update rates, as well as their supported attributes.
 Due to its flexible design it is perfectly suitable for surface movement ground surveillance.